-A service based business provides a service to their clients.
-For example, I am the Director of a Content Marketing Agency who helps clients with blogging and guest blogging.
+A service-based business provides a service to its clients.
+For example, I am the Director of a Content Marketing Agency that helps clients with blogging and guest blogging.
 We physically conduct the competitor & keyword research.
 We put together the creative, we write the blog posts and we track the results and report on them.

 An info product business teaches the client how to do it themselves.
 So, instead of providing the service they provide advice about how they got results so that the client can reproduce those results.
-This information can be delivered via a community group on Facebook, or a video tutorial or a group call or even a PDF download.
+This information can be delivered via a community group on Facebook, a video tutorial, a group call, or even a PDF download.

-The reason why this method is so popular is because one product can be sold over and over again to a huge number of people, thus multiplying business income exponentially.
+The reason why this method is so popular is that one product can be sold over and over again to a huge number of people, thus multiplying business income exponentially.

 Which Business Model Is Better?